ironjs/iron/README.md

 # Documentation

-Iron is a modern JavaScript library.
+Iron is a modern JavaScript framework.
 ES Modules are favored over CommonJS.
 There is ongoing work to decide on how this package will be distributed and included in your application.
 In the meantime, you can use JSDeliver to import Iron into your app.

 `myapp/iron.js`
 ```js